xiyuanbao/kgb/content/authors/jpaul/_index.md

 # Username (this should match the folder name)
 authors:
 - jpaul
-Weight: 29
+Weight: 134
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former Postdoc<br> now Lecturer at Royal Holloway, University of London
+role: Former Postdoc<br> Lecturer at Royal Holloway, University of London

 # Organizations/Affiliations
 organizations: